PragatheswaranD/centre_recommendation/submission.txt

      < -1 and > 1 - highly skewed

-- There were outliers in ANNUAL_REVENUE target variable, that represented a long disconnected tail. the rows where ANNUAL >2.5e6 are not considered for analysis.
+- There were outliers in ANNUAL_REVENUE target variable, that represented a long disconnected tail. the rows where ANNUAL_REVENUE >2.5e6 are not considered for analysis.
-Since there are no mean if the values are genuine and are not due to any errors.
+Since there are no reference to validate if the values are genuine and are not due to any errors.

 - The data is imputed with KNN imputer

-- The data is scaled with standard scaler
+- The data is scaled - standardized with standard scaler

 ======================================================================================================================